Uncommon/Xit/docs/xitgit_reintegration_plan.md

   - remaining package-specific metadata
 - Remove the `XitGit` directory entirely as the final cleanup step.
 - Do not delete any package file until its content has been fully relocated or intentionally discarded.
-- The original Swift sources under `XitGit/Sources/XitGit` have already been removed.
-- `XitGit/Sources/XitGit/XitGitPlaceholder.swift` is intentionally present as a temporary package-resolution stub until the remaining package references are removed.
+- The `XitGit` directory has been removed from the workspace.
+- Verification after removal succeeded with `xcodebuild ... build-for-testing`.

 ### 11. Update documentation and architecture notes
+Status: in progress.

 - Keep this plan document as the reintegration reference.
 - Remove or supersede package-migration documents so the repo no longer presents `XitGit` as the target architecture.
+- This plan document now reflects package removal and the current clean build-for-testing state.

 ## Validation